jkgoya/meld-hello-meld/notes/20201109-hello-meld-setup.md

 These instructions assume use of a clone of the [meld-hello-meld project](https://github.com/oerc-music/meld-hello-meld).

-Change to directory with the `hello-meld` appp and package.json; e.g.:
+Change to directory with the `hello-meld` app and package.json; e.g.:

     cd meld-hello-meld/hello-meld-1